ctcl-bregis/ctclsite-rust/config/projects/content/codenames.md

 #### Generally Reserved Codenames

-These codenames are reserved for general purpose
+These codenames are reserved for special purposes due to the personal value

 - Canastota, New York, US
 - Clay, New York, US
   - Likely would be used with something DRAM related
 - Curitiba, Paraná, Brazil
+- Floyds Knobs, Indiana, US
-  - Planned to be used with a MediaCow Touch Mini device using the SP7021
+  - Would be used for the first device I design using the Sunplus SP7021 SiP
+  - Dedicated to Jason "Leinfors" Parker (1986-2023)
 - Dresden, Saxony, Germany
   - Likely would be used with something DRAM related
 - Jacksonville, Florida, US